-Our AI Detects Your AI — Revealing the Secret Blockchain DApp World of Bots
+Our AI Detects Your AI — Revealing the Secret Blockchain DApp World of Bots (Part 1 — EOS)

-Similar to how the Internet is suffering from content scraping bots, crypto businesses are inundated with a wide variety of bots which make it difficult to distinguish true business metrics from manipulated ones.
+Similar to how the Internet at large is suffering from content scraping bots, crypto businesses are inundated with a wide variety of bots which make it difficult to distinguish true business metrics from manipulated ones.

 In this analysis, we focus on analyzing the variety of bots that are currently active within the blockchain DApp world.
-By analyzing the Top 10 EOS blockchain gambling DApp transactions in Q1 2019, we are able to determine that blockchain bots contributed to 51% of unique accounts and 75% of transactions, equivalent to roughly $6 million USD in daily transaction volume!
+By analyzing the Top 10 EOS blockchain gambling DApp transactions in Q1 2019, we are able to determine that blockchain bots contribute to 51% of unique accounts and 75% of transactions, equivalent to roughly $6 million USD in daily transaction volume!

-This report showcases the various blockchain bot behaviors, the challenges associated with detecting them, how our team at AnChain.AI has built a highly accurate deep learning model to detect them at scale, and what can we do about the issue of blockchain bots as an industry.
+This report showcases the various blockchain bot behaviors, the challenges associated with detecting them, how our team at AnChain.AI has built a highly accurate deep learning model to detect them at scale, and what we can do about the issue of blockchain bots as an industry.

 - In terms of unique accounts, the most active DApp (DApp-1) has only a small percentage of bot activity.

 - The remaining Top 10 DApps (DApps-2–10) all have substantial bot activity.